-An ability to connect to one’s higher self, which helps them trust their intuition, sometimes defy logic and being able to have a deep-seated inner trust of themselves.
+- An ability to connect to one’s higher self, which helps them trust their intuition, sometimes defy logic and being able to have a deep-seated inner trust of themselves.

-Understanding that we are all connected and, therefore, understanding what is meant by Unity consciousness, which on a behavioral level results in win/win decisions, kindness, compassion, respect and a belief in the best of others.
+- Actions and behaviours which result in win/win decisions, kindness, compassion, respect and a belief in the best of others.

-By having a real concern and interest in others and supporting their team in their growth, they inspire others.
+- By having a real concern and interest in others and supporting their team in their growth, they inspire others.

-It is becoming clear that in order to cultivate and maintain trust leaders will have to understand themselves3 and their impact in a way which is mastered by a few, but not embraced by many at this moment in time.
+It is becoming clear that in order to cultivate and maintain trust leaders will have to understand themselves and their impact in a way which is mastered by a few, but not embraced by many at this moment in time.
 Leadership trust is not gained by achieving goals, balancing finances, or building profits, we all know that.
-By building trust, though, we are more likely to achieve great things, because engendering trust can enable a synchronistic collective effort and outcome.
+By building trust, we are more likely to achieve great things, because engendering trust can enable a synchronistic collective effort and outcome.